Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Observational Constraints

-These results suggest that both models support a relatively high Hubble constant, consistent with local measurements.
-However, the $f(R, L_m)$ model permits small but non-negligible deviations from standard cosmology.
-These are captured by the effective parameters \( \lambda \) and \( w \), offering increased flexibility to describe both early- and late-time cosmic dynamics.
+Both models support a relatively high Hubble constant consistent with local measurements.
+The $f(R, L_m)$ framework allows for small but potentially significant deviations from $\Lambda$CDM, as encoded in the effective equation-of-state parameter \(w\) and the coupling parameter \(\lambda\).